 Moon Cup vs Diva Cup: How Often to Replace Them

-A common question people have is how often they need to replace their menstrual cup.
+A common question women have is how often they need to replace their menstrual cup.
 It’s a great question and there is a ton of conflicting information out there.
 Some companies say their cups can last for 10 years or more, while some recommend replacement every year.

 We would hope that a product that expensive would last more than 12 times.
-Most people, however, report that their Diva Cup has lasted for a lot longer than the company recommends.
+Most women, however, report that their Diva Cup has lasted for a lot longer than the company recommends.
 In reality, the lifespan of each of these cups is very similar and it mostly depends on how well you look after them.